woojoong88/dev_comac_diagnostics/README.md

 ```
 PM$ ./get_ngic_images.sh
 ```
-**Note:** If you don't need to set up SPGW-C and SPGW-U with CDDK, skip this step.
+**Note:** If you don't need to set up SPGW-C and SPGW-U with CVDK, skip this step.

 3. Pull/run traffic generator image
 ```